 We packed up our stuff and never looked back.
 Moving in on the hottest day of the year wasn’t much fun I can tell you!
 Lugging furniture up lots of stairs and screwing in 44 blue IKEA legs into new table desks 😀

-Halfway through the summer holidays, we welcomed Beck, Meg, and Hannah to the team.
+Halfway through the summer holidays, we welcomed Beck and Meg to the team.
 The office dog was very excited to have new friends and we got straight to work on our Take Back Your Summer packs – providing you with a wealth of content for areas such as celebrating achievements, goal setting, staying safe in school, and more.

-With an Early Years/KS1 teacher now on the team, a talented animator and illustrator, and a creative illustrator and graphic designer, we now had the tools to set to work on those future projects that had been put on hold during lockdown and expand our day to day resource offerings.
+With a talented animator and illustrator, and a creative illustrator and graphic designer, we now had the tools to set to work on those future projects that had been put on hold during lockdown and expand our day to day resource offerings.

 Our local newspaper had been following our journey with great interest over the past few months and with our goal to become the largest employer of Creatives in Stoke-on-Trent now out there, they reached out to run another article about our team and what we had achieved under difficult circumstances – an incredibly proud moment for me, being a born and bred working-class girl from Stoke-on-Trent.